12 Best Beaches in Oahu, Hawaii | Hawaii Beach Guide

 Parking: There are two parking lots and street parking.
 Go early during the weekends as street parking fills up with crowds going to Kailua Beach and Lanikai Beach.

-2. The stunning white sands of Lanikai Beach
+2. White sands of Lanikai Beach for Sunbathing

 Note: Not far from a popular hiking trail Lanikai Pillbox, you can hike the trail for a panoramic view of Lanikai Beach before taking a dip in the ocean.

-Ala Moana Beach Park and Magic Island Beach are the favorite beaches of local townies.
+Ala Moana Beach Park and Magic Island Beach are the favorite picnic beaches of local townies.
+It’s got a lot of picturesque spots and is great for beach workouts, standup paddle yoga and jogging.
 Conveniently located right outside Waikiki and across Ala Moana Shopping Center, they are hard to miss.
 It is also where they hold the annual Lantern Lighting Memorial.

 4. Magic Island Beach: The wedding photo beach park